HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 1. **Holders** who receive a [SMART Health Card] from an Issuer (which contains the FHIR resources described in this IG), and may display it to a Verifier.
 1. **Verifiers** who read and analyze the FHIR resources described in this IG.

 Issuers and Verifiers are considered "implementers" of this IG.
+Additionally, "wallet applications" used by Holders to store digital versions of their SHC are also considered implementers.

 #### Privacy by design